Climate “Zombie” Reports That Just Won’t Stay Buried

 As I said, other reports are out, including two more federal reports released on Black Friday.
 One concerns how much climate pollution is produced on federal lands, primarily from oil and gas leases.
 Amazingly, it’s nearly 25 percent.

-The other federal report release on Friday is The State of the Carbon Cycle Report.
+The other federal report released on Friday is The State of the Carbon Cycle Report.
 In her Facebook post about this report, world-renowned climate scientist (and fellow evangelical) Katharine Hayhoe notes that the information provided in the report shows that 20-years worth of the costs from climate inaction are enough to pay for us to avoid dangerous interference with the climate system by meeting our commitment in the Paris Agreement.
 So doing the right thing is very much worth the cost, and it will save us money in the long run.

 And finally, some good news.
 One of the best sources of information and analysis on what’s happening with clean energy is Bloomberg New Energy Finance (BNEF).
 They recently released a fascinating report, Emerging Markets Outlook 2018: Energy Transition in the World’s Fastest Growing Economies.
 Here are some of the highlights: